ashlesh45/Online_Grocery_Store/README.md

 User Id=system; Password=student; Data Source=localhost:1521/xe;
 Build and run the application
-Sample Workflow
+WORKFLOW
 Enter product details
 Select category and supplier
-Save the product
+Click Save
-Data is stored in the database
+Product is stored in the database
-Validation Rules
+VALIDATION RULES
 Product ID must be unique
 Price must be numeric
 Stock must be a valid integer
 Product name cannot be empty
-Future Improvements
+FUTURE IMPROVEMENTS
 User authentication system
 Online ordering functionality
 Payment integration
 Analytics dashboard
-Author
+AUTHOR

 Ashlesh Mallya

-Conclusion
+CONCLUSION

-This project demonstrates the implementation of a database-driven application for managing real-world business operations efficiently using structured data and transaction handling.
+This project demonstrates the implementation of a database-driven system for managing real-world business operations efficiently using structured data and transaction handling.